mjordan/islandora_workbench/README.md

     echo "NOTE: Make sure you are running the latest version of the Islandora Workbench Integration module." fi
 ```

+To install it, place the script above at `islandora_workbench/.git/hooks/post-merge` and make it executable (i.e., `chmod +x post-merge`).

 ## Current maintainer